-The standard was published in 2008.
+The standard was first published in 2008.

-The standard is now being revised to reflect the new versions of ISO/IEC 27001 and 27002.
 ITU-T proposed extending ISO/IEC 27011 with two new parts, namely:

-Security management Guidelines for Small and Medium-sized telecommunications organizations [X.sgsm]: a guide to the implementation of information security management based on X.1051 (ISO/IEC 27011);
+- Security management Guidelines for Small and Medium-sized telecommunications organizations [X.sgsm]: a guide to the implementation of information security management based on X.1051 (ISO/IEC 27011);

-Asset Management Guidelines [X.amg]: a guide to good asset management practices for telecoms organizations.
+- Asset Management Guidelines [X.amg]: a guide to good asset management practices for telecoms organizations.

 Those are not part of ISO/IEC 27011:2016.
 Perhaps they will become separate standards?